vincentstradic/kmwebproject/content/post/postnine.md

 +++

-Today I have a different story for you.
-It's also about fake documents, but this time Wari made them.
+Today I have a different story for you, again about fake documents.
 The story is told in three acts:

 <!--more-->